colibrisson/CHAT_models/README.md

 ## Recognition model

 - `chat_rec.mlmodel` was trained on an expansive dataset of 1.7 million lines sourced from prints and manuscripts spanning the 10th to the 20th century.
 The model achieved an accuracy exceeding 99% across various test datasets.
-For optimal performance, it's recommended to use binary images where the text lines are wider than 60 pixels.
+For optimal performance, it's recommended to apply the model on binary images.

 ## Getting Started